 Feel-good fact: Healthy, mildly flavored cucumbers make the perfect veggie introduction for kids.

 20. Apple Cookies

 Capture the delicious magic of a cookie using an apple slice, no-sugar peanut butter, and chocolate chips.
-You can make the Stockpiling Moms fruit-based “cookies” faster than a peanut butter and jelly sandwich, getting a healthy snack into your kids’ hands in seconds.
+You can make the Stockpiling Moms fruit-based “cookies” faster than peanut butter and jelly sandwiches, getting a healthy snack into your kids’ hands in seconds.

 Feel-good fact: This snack has little added sugar, and it satisfies kids’ cravings for cookies in a snap of crisp, refreshing apple.

 Make wholesome crackers you kids will request again and again.
 This cracker dough from the Yummy Mummy Club is fast and easy to make, leaving you with plenty of time to cut out any shapes your kids want.

 Feel-good fact: The sweet potato in these crackers adds a healthy dose of vitamin A and carotenoids to snack time.

 Introduce kids to a variety of vegetables early, and they’ll be more open to trying lots of new foods as they grow up.
 A tasty blend of carrot and potato, the parsnip is the perfect kid-friendly vegetable to try, especially in the form of these savory rosemary fries from the Kitchen Prep.

 Feel-good fact: Fiber-filled parsnips will fill kids up fast, so they’re less likely to overdose on starchy fries.

 Pass on the microwavable macaroni and cheese and try this healthier, from-scratch cheesy cauliflower recipe from Add a Pinch.
 Microwave Greek yogurt, cauliflower, and cheese to magically transform the ingredients into a comforting bowl of goodness kids will love.